fassousa/100-days-of-code/log.md

 **Thoughts**: Today I felt overwhelmed with the amount of stuff that some job postings ask and that I want to learn.
 I only have to stick to the challenge and speed up my daily development.
 I feel like in the next days I will learn (and apply) a lot of useful stuff, specially the more advanced Ruby and JavaScript parts.
 Note to self: **Keep it up and don't drop the ball!**

+### Day 13: September 29, 2018

+**Today's Progress**: Finished Applied Visual Design and started Applied Accessibility.

+**Thoughts**: Today was more calm and I relaxed the whole day.
+Only studied the minimum for the challenge.
+Just a tranquil saturday.

 **Link(s) to work**